We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - early identification of acute HIV infection

-- increased likelihood that individuals would take preventative action against HIV
+- increased likelihood that individuals would take preventive action against HIV

 - a reduction in sexual behaviors that put a person at risk of HIV